Shave and a Haircut: Uses in other countries

 The tune is used in Catalan with a different lyric: "Nas de barraca ...
 Sant Boi" ("Shack nose ...
 Sant Boi").
 It is also tapped, as a door knock.
 The Catalan lyrics may come from Blanes, where it was sung twice with Nas de barraca.
 Sant Boi.
 Cinc de carmelos pel noi (Shack nose.
 Sant Boi.
 Five candies for the boy).

 Italy also has its own lyrics to the tune, intended as a joke: "Ammazza la vecchia... col Flit" (i.e. "Kill the old lady with Flit"); Flit was a 1960s brand of insecticide spray, and the joke implies that the 'old lady' is just as bothersome and annoying as insects.
+It continues, with the same tune: "E se non basta, col gas" (and if it is not enough, use gas also).

 In Irish barroom music, the tune is sometimes tagged at the end of a song.
 The performer sings the first part to the lyrics, "How is your aul' one?" (read: "old one", a slang term for mother), to which the audience replies, "Gameball!"
-(A slang term meaning ok).
+(A slang term meaning okay).